kollection-nft/documentation/docs/developers/metadata.md

 `image` - the URL where the image for this NFT is located.
 This can be either an `https` or `ipfs` link.

+`animation_url` - Kollection uses this metadata field to check for .glb files if you want to display 3D objects.

 You are free to use any additional fields described in the standard (and even ones that are not).
 The minimum required fields for a collection to be listed on Kollection are `name`, `description`, and `image`.
 As Kollection is in active development we will eventually expand to use additional metadata fields.
+Collections with 3D objects should not only contain the `animation_url`, but also a static rendered `image`.

 ### Linking to your collection